Join us in-person or online

 Absolutely!
 We will live stream the service at 7pm just as we do on a normal Sunday morning.

-Pastor Reece does encourage anyone planning to attend from home to review the below article (from The Upper Room) for more information on how to prep for a socially distanced, at home, Ash Wednesday service.
+Pastor Reece does encourage anyone planning to attend from home to review the below article (from The Upper Room, a couple years back) for more information on how to prep for a socially distanced or at home, Ash Wednesday service.